coleslaw-org/coleslaw/docs/hacking.md

 ### Current Content Types & Indexes

-There are 3 INDEX subclasses at present: TAG-INDEX, DATE-INDEX, and NUMERIC-INDEX, for grouping content by tags, publishing date, and reverse chronological order, respectively.
+There are 5 INDEX subclasses at present: TAG-INDEX, DATE-INDEX, NUMERIC-INDEX, FEED, and TAG-FEED.
+Respectively, they support grouping content by tags, publishing date, and reverse chronological order.
+Feeds exist to special case RSS and ATOM generation.
 Currently, there is only 1 content type: POST, for blog entries.

 I'm planning to add a content type PAGE, for static pages.
 It should be a pretty straightforward subclass of CONTENT with the necessary